beyarkay/masters-thesis/02_background.md

 over the observations in each batch.

-Optimisation algorithms other than SGD are more commonly used in practical machine learning, such as AdaGrad [@Duchi2011AdaptiveSM] which is performant on sparse gradients, RMSProp [@RMSProp] which works well in non-stationary settings, and Adam [@Kingma2014AdamAM] which provides good performance with little tuning.
+Optimisation algorithms other than SGD are more commonly used in practical machine learning: AdaGrad [@Duchi2011AdaptiveSM] is performant on sparse gradients, RMSProp [@RMSProp] works well in non-stationary settings, and Adam [@Kingma2014AdamAM] provides good performance with little tuning.

 ### Backpropogation